Sonam Wangchuk: Ladakh autonomy protests

-Arrest
+Riots and arrest

-On 24 September 2025, a protest in Leh led to the BJP office being torched and the premises of the Ladakh Hill Council being vandalised.
-The protest culminated in a police crackdown, during which officers opened fire on the protestors, killing four civilians and injuring dozens more.
-A curfew was imposed in the city alongside mass arrests being conducted.
-The Ministry of Home Affairs falsely blamed Wangchuk for inciting the protests.
+On 24 September 2025, a protest in Leh led to the Bharatiya Janata Party office being torched and the premises of the LAHDC being vandalised.
+In the ensuing crackdown, police opened fire on the protestors, killing four civilians and injuring dozens more.
+A curfew was imposed in the city, the internet services were subsequently suspended, and mass arrests were made.
+The Ministry of Home Affairs blamed Wangchuk for inciting the protests.
 Wangchuk denied the allegations and said that the protests were a reflection of people's frustrations with the government.
-Two days later, Wangchuk was detained by hundreds of policemen, led by Ladakh’s Director General of Police (DGP), under the provisions of the National Security Act (NSA).
+He had earlier appealed for peace when the violence had first broken out.